pol-fradera/Evaluator-FIB/README.md

 # Evaluator-FIB

-- Project of the subject Programming-2.
+- Project of the subject Programming-2 (FIB).
 - The platform EVALUATOR integrates a:
   - Collection of programming problems.
   - Repository of sessions made up of problems from that collection.